The Lord had told Samuel that he would send a man called Saul, who he shall anoint so that he may save the people out of the hands of the Philistines.

 4) Select file and save as.

-And Saul was afraid of David, because the Lord was with him, and was departed from Saul.
+Now Saul was afraid of David, because the Lord was with him, but had departed from Saul.

 You will need Adobe Reader (the latest version is recommended) installed on your computer in order to open this pdf image.
 You can download Adobe Reader here (a new window will open so you can download it without leaving this page).